WJH58/Snakemake_ATAC_2020/README.md

   * profile plot
   * correlation heatmap
   * PCA plot
-* annotation files for each sample by [Homer](http://homer.ucsd.edu/homer/ngs/annotation.html).

 ## Computer for running Snakemake
 Snakemake can work on any computer.
 To perform it on cluster computer like Slurm, we provide a script named "slurm_minisnakemake.sh" to kick it off.
 Do ``` nano slurm_minisnakemake.sh``` to modify the ```job-name``` and your email address after ```--mail-user```.
 Look for more information about cluster computer [SLURM](https://git.lumc.nl/shark/shark-centos-slurm-user-guide/-/wikis/home).